Edgar-Donk/frothy-brew/docs/yiq_colour_picker/combining_rgb_yiq.rst

-There are one or two advantages that yiq/yuv has over rgb and hsv, we can optically get an accurate grey just by selecting the Y component(I and Q both 0), further the complementary colour is -1.0 times the I and Q components, and Y is 100-Y. For general purposes YIQ is easier to understand what is going on than with most other colour systems.
+There are one or two advantages that yiq/yuv has over rgb and hsv, we can optically get an accurate grey just by selecting the Y component(I and Q both 0), further the complementary colour is -1.0 times the I and Q components, and Y becomes 100-Y. For general purposes YIQ or YUV are easier to understand what is going on than with most other colour systems.

-In principle we can use the same method for YUV, but we probably would run into trouble with any of the LAB colour systems.
-As we saw the main problem is how long it takes to draw a gradient.
-By sticking to the RGB gradient we have all the speed advantages and can use straight python.

 .. container:: toggle